4-Month Sleep Regression Roadmap: 9-Step Action Plan to Stop Frequent Night Wakings

 Q5.
 Can I prevent the 4-month sleep regression?

-You cannot prevent the biological shift—nor would you want to, as it signals healthy brain growth!
+You can not prevent the biological shift—nor would you want to, as it signals healthy brain growth!
 However, you can minimize the disruption by establishing a solid bedtime routine and practicing independent sleep skills before the 4-month mark hits.

 Q6.
 What if my baby still is not sleeping well after 2 months?